-1C-Bitrix Clustering & Scaling Services
+1C-Bitrix Clustering and Scaling Services

 Our company is engaged in the development, support and maintenance of Bitrix and Bitrix24 solutions of any complexity.
 From simple one-page sites to complex online stores, CRM systems with 1C and telephony integration.
 The experience of developers is confirmed by certificates from the vendor.